 Hotels

 You need to choose hotels based on which part of Rajaji National Park you want.
-If you want to explore the Chilla Reserve as I did, the best place to stay is – GMVN guest house.
+If you want to explore the Chilla Reserve as I did, the best place to stay is – the GMVN guest house.
 It has beautiful log huts that overlook the Ganga.
 It is a perfect place to go for a morning walk and look at the Ganga up close and personal.

-Travel Tips
+Travel Tips for Rajaji National Park

 - Chilla Reserve of Rajaji National Park is conveniently located in the middle of Rishikesh and Haridwar.
 It is a hot favorite outing spot for most locals.